25. Reports

 The rest of this chapter covers the pieces that make up a report definition — the logo, the definition fields, dynamic report-name tags, the anatomy of a report, legends, how to handle empty periods, the report request policy, report styles, the Keyword Manager, distribution lists, the archive, and report groups.

 Your organization’s logo can be included in the header of all your reports.
-If no custom logo is uploaded, clearPath will default to clearPath logo.
+If no custom logo is uploaded, clearPath will use its default logo.

 Sample Logo